rogerwelin/rogerwelin.github.io/_posts/2018-09-17-traefik-tutorial.markdown

 Our scenario: we'll use Consul as service discovery backend to dynamically let traefik route traffic for us.

-## **Getting started**
+### **Getting started**

-Lets initialize the Consul backend first with starting the official docker image:
+Lets initialize the Consul backend first by starting consul from the official docker image:

 ````bash
 $ docker run -d --name=dev-consul -p 8500:8500 consul
 ```

 Head over to the web ui at localhost:8500 and you'll se that the service catalog is empty.
-Let's change that but first we'll set up traefik:
+Let's change that but lets set up traefik before that.

-First we'll grab the latest release as of date (I'm on mac so if you're on linux just pick linux in the github releases page):
+Grab the latest release as of date (I'm on mac so if you're on linux just pick linux in the github releases page):

 ````bash
 $ wget "https://github.com/containous/traefik/releases/download/v1.6.6/traefik_darwin-amd64"